Feed-in tariff payment problems

 Find out how long your feed-in tariff payments could take to arrive and what to do if you have a problem with payments.

 The feed-in tariff (FIT) gives guaranteed payments to those who generate their own electricity.
 You should be paid quarterly for the electricity you produce, according to Ofgem, unless your feed-in tariff contract or terms and conditions state otherwise.
 However, solar panel owners have got in touch with us to say they've had problems receiving payments.

-Find out more about what is the feed-in tariff?
+Find out more about about the feed-in tariff.

 Feed-in tariff payment times compared

 While some suppliers can take up to 90 days to pay your feed-in tariff payments, others say they will pay much faster.
 It’s worth comparing payment times and terms and conditions before you choose a FIT supplier.

 After receiving complaints about slow payments, we surveyed 1,700 Which? members who have solar panels to find out more.

 More than one third (36%) told us that they have had a problem getting their feed-in tariff paid.
 Of these, 82% told us that their payment was delayed.
 One in five said the delay was over three months longer than expected.Below, we reveal the energy companies that are most likely to be slow payers, and the maximum payment times the companies state in their contracts:

 |Company||Customers who had problems getting their FIT paid (%) ||Maximum payment time |